AchimA/360_rig_renderer/README.md

 | right | collections where you add and position cameras as required |

 ## Proposed Workflow
-I found that 360° footage with *'FlowState Stabilization' = off* or *'Direction Lock'* works best.
-This let's you place ca eras, such that the person recoding is not visible in the pinhole cameras.
+I found that 360° footage with *FlowState Stabilization = off* or *Direction Lock* works best.
+This lets you place the cameras so the operator is not visible in the pinhole views.

-1) For each equirectangular footage / sequence, generate a rig and add cameras as needed.
-It's usually a good idea to place the cameras such that the person recoding is not visible
+1) For each 360° equirect sequence, create an Equirect rig and add cameras as needed (hide cameras you don't want to export/render).
-2) For normal footage (non equirectangular) add a rig with a single camera and end-frame set to -1.
-This will add a subfolder and adds the rig in the *.json file.
-You'll then manually have to add the frame sequence to the subfolder.
-3) Export the *.json file to your COLMAP / GLOMAP project.
-4) Render the frame sequence.
-The frames are structured in sub-folders in the user defined 'output path'.
+2) For normal footage, create a Perspective rig, point it to your media path, and leave "Render" off if you already have the frames (the rig will still be added to JSON and folders created on export/render).
+3) Export the JSON and run COLMAP/GLOMAP using the generated rig structure.
+4) Render queued rigs as needed; frames are written into `{output}/{Rig}/{Camera}/imageNNNN.ext`.

+Tip: Use the list toggles to include a rig in JSON and/or render.
+Projected frame counts are shown per rig and as a total.

 ## Features
 - Each rig contains: